-There is a separate article in the Pitching Procedures section of this Rules Corner which discusses most of the rules covering the actions which may result in an illegal pitch being called – Pitching Procedures Before Pitch.
+There are two separate articles in this Pitching Procedures section of this Rules Corner which discuss most of the rules covering the actions which may result in an illegal pitch being called – Pitching Procedures Before Pitch and Here Comes the Pitch.
 Here is a summary of all the rules which have the Effect of calling an illegal pitch.

 • Any violation of the legal pitching position – hands, feet, hips, catcher in position, taking or simulate taking the pitching position without the ball.